 \subsection{Training}

-In training, The set of three processes, {\it Self-play}, {\it Augmentation}, and {\it Learning}, are iterated $N_\mathrm{iter}$ times.
-The training algorithm is slightly improved from the original AlphaZero to train the DNN using a single computer.
+In training, the set of three processes, {\it Self-play}, {\it Augmentation}, and {\it Learning}, are iterated $N_\mathrm{iter}$ times.
+The training algorithm was slightly improved from the original AlphaZero to train the DNN using a single computer.

 In {\it Self-play}, AlphaZero plays the game with itself $N_\mathrm{self}$ times.
-Before $T_\mathrm{opening}$ turns, AlphaZero stochastically selects a next action from valid moves based on the softmax function
+Before $T_\mathrm{opening}$ turns, AlphaZero stochastically selects the next action from valid moves based on the softmax function:

 where $\tau$ is a temperature parameter that controls the level of exploration.
 Otherwise, the maximum visited action is selected.
-By the stochastic decision, AlphaZero obtains the possibility to learn a new and better action.
-Through {\it Self-play}, we obtain the board states, the winner, and the search probabilities.
+Through the stochastic decision, AlphaZero obtains the possibility of learning a new and better action.
+Through {\it Self-play}, we obtain the board states, winner, and search probabilities.
 The winner and the search probabilities are saved for each board state.
-The search probabilities are the probabilities of selecting valid moves at the root node in MCTS.
+The search probabilities are the probabilities of selecting valid moves at the root node in the MCTS.

 In {\it Augmentation}, the data obtained in {\it Self-play} are augmented by generating two and eight symmetries for each position for Connect4 and the Othellos, respectively.
-The augmented board states are added to the queue in which $N_\mathrm{boards}$ board states can be stored.
+The augmented board states are added to the queue in which $N_\mathrm{queue}$ board states can be stored.
 This queue is the training dataset.

 In {\it Learning}, the DNN is trained using the mini-batch method with $N_\mathrm{batch}$ batches and $N_\mathrm{epochs}$ epochs.
 The stochastic gradient descent with momentum and weight decay is applied for the training.
-The loss function $l$ sums over mean-squared error between the disc color of the winner and the value, and cross-entropy losses between the search probabilities and the move probability.
+The loss function $l$ sums the mean-squared error between the disc color of the winner and the value, and the cross-entropy losses between the search probabilities and the move probability.

-where $c_\mathrm{win}$ is the disc color of the winner, $v$ is the value estimated by the DNN, $\bm \pi$ is the search probabilities, and $\bm p$ is the move probability.
+where $c_\mathrm{win}$ is the disc color of the winner, $v$ is the value estimated by the DNN, $\bm \pi$ represents the search probabilities, and $\bm p$ is the move probability.